 For now, perhaps the most important practical use of high temperature superconductors is in education.
 Students experimenting with any of the physical principles of superconductivity have exceptional opportunities for learning and for making technological contributions.

-The MAGNETIC LEVITATION DEMONSTRATION KIT introduces the remarkable properties of superconductors, which are more than just perfect conductors.
+The MAGNETIC LEVITATION KIT introduces the remarkable properties of superconductors, which are more than just perfect conductors.
 Levitation by the Meissner effect, one of the primary uses of this kit, clearly demonstrates this.

-This manual will give you an brief overview of the physics of superconductivity and a basic explanation of those effects.
-This manual will also describe the contents of this kit, the history and applications of superconductivity.
+This manual gives you a brief overview of the physics of super- conductivity and a basic explanation of those effects.
+This manual also describes the contents of this kit and the history and applications of superconductivity.